CraftAcademyLabs/ca_course/extras/rails-scaffold.md

   Format your repo like this: `YOUR_GITHUB_NAME/PROJECT_REPO`.
 This setup will deploy your application after a successful build at develop or master.

-## Files to Adjust
-- `config/database.yml` - rename your databases or they will be stuck at "blank_rails_scaffold".

 #### Gem descriptions
 Gem | Description